creatern/NoteBook/Books/数据库/SQL.md

 ********
 create or replace TRIGGER update_sal_tri
-BEFORE UPDATE OF salary on copy_emp
+BEforE UPDATE OF salary on copy_emp for EACH ROW begin dbms_output.put_line('old_sal:'||:OLD.salary||CHR(10)||
-FOR EACH ROW
-begin
-  dbms_output.put_line('old_sal:'||:OLD.salary||CHR(10)||
                        'new_sal:'||:NEW.salary||CHR(10));